-All authorities agree that the mortgagee has no basis for recovering cash proceeds of rent paid in the ordinary course to third parties acting in good faith; such parties would take those cash proceeds free of the mortgagee's claims by virtue of the common law negotiability of money.
+All authorities agree that the mortgagee has no basis for recovering cash proceeds of rents paid in the ordinary course to third parties acting in good faith; such parties would take those cash proceeds free of the mortgagee's claims by virtue of the common law negotiability of money.
+See Act § 15, Comment 4, Illustrations 6 and 7.
 The mortgagee might have a damage claim against the mortgagor, however, on account of the mortgagor's disposition of rents.
 The common law of mortgages treated this conduct as a species of legal waste - consistent with its treatment of "rents" as an incorporeal hereditament in the nature of real property.
-The common law generally imposed liability upon a mortgagor who took any action that damaged or destroyed the mortgaged property, thereby reducing its value.
+The common law generally imposed liability upon a mortgagor who took any action that damaged or destroyed the mortgaged real property, thereby reducing its value.
 [In title theory jurisdictions, this liability extended to the full reduction in the collateral's value; under the lien theory, this liability existed only to the extent that the waste actually impaired the mortgagee's security.]

-In the context of rents, the weight of available authority suggests that the mortgagor's diversion of rents would constitute legal waste, at least where the mortgagee had taken sufficient steps to enforce its security interest in rents.
+The weight of available authority suggests that the mortgagor's diversion of rents would constitute legal waste, at least where the mortgagee had taken sufficient steps to enforce its security interest in rents.
 See, e.g., Taylor v.
 Brennan, 621 S.W.2d 592 (Tex.
 1981) (mortgagor's collection and disposition of rents following mortgagee's enforcement of security interest in rents would constitute waste, but holding that no waste occurred because mortgagee had not taken sufficient steps post-default to enforce its security interest in rents); Ginsberg v.
 Lennar Florida Holdings, 645 So.2d 490 (Fla.
 App.
 1994).
-The Restatement (Third) of Property - Mortgages adopts this view in § 4.6(a)(5) which provides that "[w]aste occurs when, without the mortgagee's consent, the mortgagor ... retains possession of rents to which the mortgagee has the right to possession...").
+The Restatement (Third) of Property - Mortgages adopts this view in § 4.6(a)(5), which provides that "[w]aste occurs when, without the mortgagee's consent, the mortgagor ... retains possession of rents to which the mortgagee has the right to possession..."

 The Act does not precisely duplicate the Restatement approach, as it does not specifically use the term "waste" to identify the basis of the assignor's liability for milking rents.
 In lien theory states, courts traditionally held that the mortgagor was liable for waste only to the extent that its conduct impaired the mortgagee's security.
-Rather than focusing upon impairment of security - which would require proof regarding the value of the mortgaged premises - the Act instead takes a more straightforward approach.
-If the assignor is obligated to turn over rents to the assignee under Sections 6 and 14(b), but fails to do so, the assignor is liable for damages equal to the full amount of the rents not turned over.
-Any such recovery must be applied by the assignee in the manner specified by Section 12, so the assignee's total recovery could not exceed the loss actually suffered by the assignee.
-Any surplus proceeds remaining after full satisfaction of the secured obligation would be returned to the assignor or to subordinate lienholders in accordance with Section 12.
+Rather than focusing upon impairment of security - which would require proof of the value of the mortgaged real property - the Act instead takes a more straightforward approach.
+If the assignor is obligated to turn over rents to the assignee under Section 14(b), but fails to do so, the assignee may enforce its security interest in the rents under Section 14(b)(2) and, in any event, the assignor is liable for damages equal to the full amount of the rents not turned over.
+Any such recovery must be applied by the assignee in the manner specified by Section 12, so the assignee's total recovery could not exceed the loss that the assignee actually suffered.
+Any surplus proceeds remaining after full satisfaction of the secured obligation would go to the assignor or to subordinate lienholders in accordance with Section 12.